GuillaumeFavelier/GuillaumeFavelier.github.io/_posts/2021-02-13-rust_basics_1.md

 icon: icon-html
 ---

-The goal of this post is to install the necessary tools to program in rust, compile a minimal example and learn the basics of Cargo.
+The goal of this post is to learn how to install the necessary tools to program in rust, compile a minimal example and learn the basics of Cargo.

 *The following instructions are valid for Linux*